dutertetimes/dutertetimes.github.io/_posts/news/other/2017-01-23-55th Birthday Celebration of PNP Director General Ronald M. Dela Rosa.md

 related:
 ---

-Among other family and friends, President Rodrigo Roa Duterte also joined the 55th birthday celebration as Philippine National Police (PNP) Director General Ronald ‘Bato’ Dela Rosa in a simple gathering held at the Multi-Purpose Center in Camp Crame, Quezon City.
+Among other family and friends, President Rodrigo Roa Duterte also joined the 55th birthday celebration as Philippine National Police (PNP) Director General Ronald 'Bato' Dela Rosa in a simple gathering held at the Multi-Purpose Center in Camp Crame, Quezon City.
 &#x25cf;